Jarvis Disaster Law

 Litigation Expertise

 Pre-event: Kendall audits existing insurance policies to identify coverage gaps, undervaluation, and exclusions that routinely leave organizations dramatically underinsured.
 Post-event: She advises on insurance negotiation strategy, challenges bad-faith settlement practices, and litigates where necessary.
-Her $2M+ landmark insurance settlement in the Journey's End Mobilehome Park case established precedent that has since benefited thousands of California wildfire survivors.
+Her landmark precedent-setting insurance case in the Journey's End Mobilehome Park case established precedent that has since benefited thousands of California wildfire survivors.

 Landmark Insurance Precedent